Central Virginia

 • SPEAKER_08

-So and this is the draft Yes, so in January TJ CDC applied to DRPT for a technical assistance grant for this project on behalf of Cardiff Last month the draft zip document was released by DRPT and it's currently included as a recommendation for funding and
+Last month the draft zip document was released by DRPT and it's currently included as a recommendation for funding.

-and so the CTV will vote to finalize the six-year improvement plan at their next meeting in June but because it's recommended for funding we are going ahead to make sure we're prepared to kick off on July 1.
+But because it's recommended for funding, we are going ahead to make sure we're prepared to kick off on July 1.

 • 00:34:25